 Follow the mural on social #ARMural2019

-A signature project of the Cultural Hotspot produced in partnership with the City of Toronto, this project is being produced and created in partnership with the City of Toronto, StreetARToronto (StART), and supported by Toronto Pearson International Airport and sponsored by Dulux Paints.
+A signature project of the Cultural Hotspot produced in partnership with the City of Toronto, this project is being produced and created in partnership with the City of Toronto, StreetARToronto (StART), supported by Toronto Pearson International Airport and sponsored by Dulux Paints.

 This project is led by Arts Etobicoke and in partnership with Mural Routes, The STEPS Initiative and Womxn Paint.